ebird/auk/README.md

 ### Filtering

-`auk` uses a [pipeline-based workflow](http://r4ds.had.co.nz/pipes.html) for defining filters, which can be compiled into an AWK script.
+`auk` uses a [pipeline-based workflow](http://r4ds.had.co.nz/pipes.html) for defining filters, which can then be compiled into an AWK script.
 Users should start by defining a reference to the EBD file with `auk_ebd()`.
 Then any of the following filters can be applied:

 -   `auk_species()`: filter by species using common or scientific names.
--   `auk_country()`: filter by country using the standard English name or [ISO 2-letter country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
+-   `auk_country()`: filter by country using the standard English names or [ISO 2-letter country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
 -   `auk_extent()`: filter by spatial extent, i.e. a range of latitudes and longitudes.
 -   `auk_date()`: filter to checklists from a range of dates.
 -   `auk_last_edited()`: filter to checklists from a range of last edited dates, useful for extracting just new or recently edited data.
--   `auk_time()`: filter to checklists started during a range of times.
+-   `auk_time()`: filter to checklists started during a range of times-of-day.
--   `auk_duration()`: filter to checklists that lasted a given length of time.
+-   `auk_duration()`: filter to checklists that are the result of observation periods that lasted a given range of durations.
 -   `auk_complete()`: only retain checklists in which the observer has specified that they recorded all species seen or heard.
-These records are the most useful for modelling because they provide both presence and absence data.
+It is necessary to retain only complete records for the creation of presence-absence data, because the "absence"" information is inferred by the lack of reporting of a species on checklists.

+Note that all of the functions listed above only modify the `auk_ebd` object, in order to define the filters.
+Once the filters have been defined, the filtering is actually conducted using `auk_filter()`.

 ``` r
 # sample data